 It allows you to inform them about the areas you want to check like the roof, electrical rooms, etc. This way, they will be able to guide and help you get all the details you need for the solar PV project.

 It is, of course, very important that you bring a proper device to take pictures of the site.
-You may use whatever device is available with you as long as you can get clear images.
+You may use whatever device is available to you as long as you can get clear images.
 Most of the time, solar engineers will use their smartphones for this task, which is also very effective and economical.

 Here are some of the important things you need to take a picture of when doing site surveys: